arju-Hasan/arju-Hasan/README.md

 ## 👨‍💻 About Me

 I am a passionate MERN Stack developer in progress, focused on building modern, scalable, and user-friendly web applications.
-I enjoy working with HTML, CSS, Tailwind CSS, JavaScript, React, Node.js, Express.js, and MongoDB.
+I enjoy working with **HTML, CSS, Tailwind CSS, JavaScript, React, Node.js, Express.js, and MongoDB**.

 Currently, I am strengthening my backend development and API design skills to grow into a well-rounded full-stack developer.
 I am driven by hands-on learning, real-world projects, and continuous improvement.